-Mendoza – Home to Argentina’s largest LGBT festival (other than pride events), Mendoza’s Vendimia festival is a week long music and dance festival open to everyone.
+Mendoza – Home to Argentina’s largest LGBTQ festival (other than pride events), Mendoza’s Vendimia festival is a week long music and dance festival open to everyone.
 When you’re not out exploring the nearby vineyards that Mendoza is famous for, there are several gay bars in town worth visiting, including Queen Disco and Estacion Miro.

 More gay travel resources here.

 Follow @travelsofadam on Instagram for more travel tips!

 Earlier this year I visited Argentina for the first time.
 Visiting the northern areas of the country, I found myself taking selfie after selfie as I drove through the mountains, deserts and—eventually—the Argentina salt flats, the Salinas Grandes.
 The Salinas Grandes are leftover from a dried out lake high up in the mountains of north-central Argentina. …